How Much Alcohol in Wine – ABV is the answer

-Well here in the UK we have someone called the UK Chief Medical Officer and they advise us on general medical issues.
-The message they really push and most GP’s to be honest, is to keep us as safe as possible from alcohol and not to drink more than 14 units of alcohol per week.
+Here in the UK, we have someone called the UK Chief Medical Officer, and they advise us on general medical issues.
+The message they really push, and most GP’s to be honest, keeps us as safe as possible from alcohol and not to drink more than 14 units of alcohol per week.

-Now of course the reality is you could do a few drinks after work.
-Let’s say it’s been a tough week at work and you are being good so you opt for a medium glass of wine after with colleagues and the conversations flow.
+Now, of course, the reality is you could do a few drinks after work.
+Let’s say it’s been a tough week at work, and you are good, so you opt for a medium glass of wine after with colleagues and the flow of the conversation.